gulam101/Madlibs-game/README.md

 ### Improvements:

-If I would make improvements to this project then I would create a new console app that would allow the user to create their own story
+Like I said before, if I would make improvements to this project then I would create a new console app that would allow the user to create their own story.
+I would also give them differnet options and unique settings to change the experience each time.

 ### Constraints: